PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 - Generate a large number of inputs randomly instead of writing just a few of them manually.

 **More sophisticated inputs**
+It may be possible to interact with the system under testing in several ways.
 Imagine that a max heap with a different implementation from the std library was being written.
+Sometimes a bug will be found only when a specific setr of events happen in a specific order, popping from an empty heap, pushing two elements and popping 3 times, for example.
+Insteading of thinking of all possible interleavings of operations, generate a list of operations at random and apply them to the heap.
 The std heap could be used as a model to check that our heap behaves correctly from the user's point of view.

 ```rust
 #[cfg(test)]